Netflix extends deal for animation films with Universal Pictures

-July 13 (Reuters) - Netflix Inc (NFLX.O) and Comcast Corp's (CMCSA.O) Universal Pictures are extending a multi-year exclusive rights deal in the United States for animated film franchises such as "Minions" and "Puss in Boots", the streaming giant said on Tuesday.
+(Reuters) - Netflix Inc and Comcast Corp’s Universal Pictures are extending a multi-year exclusive rights deal in the United States for animated film franchises such as “Minions” and “Puss in Boots”, the streaming giant said on Tuesday.

 Netflix currently streams movies including “Despicable Me” and “The Grinch” from Universal’s Illumination studios.